sfproductlabs/jelass/README.md

 g.V(saturn).valueMap()
 g.V(saturn).in('father').in('father').values('name')
 ```
-then access the data remotely:
+or access the data remotely in a remote gremlin console `./bin/gremlin.sh` (you may need to change the ip):
 ```
+:remote connect tinkerpop.server conf/remote.yaml
 :> saturn = g.V(g.V().has('name', 'saturn').next()).valueMap()
 ```